pimber/Scripts/README.md

 2. Animations effects
 3. enable effects

-These scripts are fairly simple and were created to AFK mine on a cobble generator, slaying mobs at a mob farm and automatically catching fish.
+The 3 other scripts are fairly simple and were created to AFK mine on a cobble generator, slaying mobs at a mob farm and automatically catching fish.
 All on a sky block server (Can proberly also be used in single player and other scenarios)
 The scripts have comments so that it should be easy to understand and how to use the toggle.